 We collect the contact data of active and former students at Kristiania (private e-mail and private mobile phone number) from the central Common Contact Register (KORR), pursuant to the GDPR’s Article 6, no. 1 c), e), and §4(15) of the Universities and University Colleges Act.
 It is therefore important that you have correct data always registered here.

 You can check and update data relating to yourself in Studentweb via My Profile or directly via the central Common Contact Register by logging in using BankID.
 The data is not disclosed to unauthorized persons.

 This is data that Kristiania is required to keep in accordance with national decisions on archiving.
 The data is not disclosed to unauthorized persons.

 If your employer pays for your education and wants data about your exam results, the college cannot disclose this data without your consent as a student.

 We use student data (grades, study progression, drop-out, etc.) for statistical purposes internally.
-The student data is anonymised and in accordance with the requirements and guarantees of the GDPR.
+Student data is anonymised.
 We have a legitimate interest in using student data for internal analysis.

 10.4 Follow-up of active students

 Contact data, guidance, data about health conditions and study progression will be processed in order to safeguard the individual student and study progression.
 This data is processed by the Student Administration pursuant to Article 6, no. 1 c) of the GDPR and §4(15) of the Universities and University Colleges Act and the Tertiary Vocational Education Act.
 Data is registered and stored in the Common Student System (FS), Kristiania's internal document management system and/or in our electronic archive system.